 - Plumbing and electrical work: 12-16%

 - Painting: 5-6%

 For any large or small bathroom remodel, labor tends to cost the most.
-The price of labor may vary greatly depending on where you live and what kind of work you need to have done; obviously, more complex jobs will be more expensive.
+The price of labor may vary greatly depending on where you live and what kind of work you need to have; obviously, more complex jobs will be more expensive.

-Coming in behind labor are larger fixtures and furniture like new vanities, tubs, showers, sinks and toilets.
+Behind labor are larger fixtures and furniture like new vanities, tubs, showers, sinks, and toilets.
 You have a lot of control in this aspect of the budget, as the quality and size of the furnishings you choose determine how costly they will be.
 Remember: custom pieces will always cost more than store-bought, but both options come with their own benefits and drawbacks.